tyleryasaka/TrackCOVID-community/SETUP.md

 This can be easily deployed to Heroku as follows:

 1. Create a new Heroku app
 2. Configure the environment variables (config vars) in the Heroku app.
-See description of environment variables below.
+See description of environment variables below, as well as the example production configuration in `.env.example.prod`.
 3. Connect the Heroku app to your forked Github repository.
 This will allow you to deploy from Github.
 You can even enable automatic deploys whenever new code is pushed.
 Heroku will automatically build the `app` and `admin` modules each time the server is deployed.

 ### Environment variables

+- `ENVIRONMENT`: Indicates whether a `development` or `production` environment
 - `APP_NAME`: Whatever your app will be called.
-- `APP_URL`: The web address where your app will be hosted.
+- `APP_DOMAIN`: The domain where your app will be hosted.
+- `ADMIN_DOMAIN`: The domain where the admin panel will be hosted (should be the same as `APP_DOMAIN` in production)
+- `SERVER_DOMAIN`: The domain where the server will be hosted (should be the same as `APP_DOMAIN` in production)
 - `ABOUT_URL`: A web address where people can learn more about your project
 - `APP_THEME`: Specify either `dark` or `light` depending on how you want your app to look.
 - `ESTIMATED_DX_DELAY_DAYS`: How many days prior to check for possible contacts (e.g. 7 for one week).
 Should be guided by advice of public health experts.